ros2/design/articles/content_filtering.md

 - Filtering based on goal id for action `feedback` and `status` topics will be done ROS 2 system.
 - Filtering expression and parameter grammar will be compatible with DDS standard.
 - ContentFilteredTopic should not show up to ROS 2 system. (for example, `ros2 topic list` does not include ContentFilteredTopics.)
+- If rmw implementation does not support ContentFilteredTopic, ROS 2 fallback filtering will take care of the filtering process based on filtering expression and parameters.

 ### Proposal